michaelliao/mysql-warp/README.md

 * `index`: true if this column should have an index, default to false.
 This option is only used to generate DDL scripts;

-* `defaultValue`: use defaultValue on save() when attribute is not found, default to `undefined`.
+* `defaultValue`: use defaultValue on create() when attribute is not found, default to `undefined`.
 NOTE `undefined` is not `null`, and you can set defaultValue to `null`.
 You can also set defaultValue to a function to evaluate the defaultValue in the runtime, e.g. `Date.now`.

 You can customize the Model by `options`.
 Those are useful options:

 * `table`: table name, default to model name;

-* `beforeCreate`: a function to allow you to do some modifications on an instance before saved;
+* `beforeCreate`: a function to allow you to do some modifications on an instance before created;

 * `beforeUpdate`: a function to allow you to do some modifications on an instance before updated;